best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Code comes in many shapes and sizes.
 A few code abstractions are outlined below, which will be useful for understanding concepts throughout the rest of this chapter and book.

-- Functions
+Functions:
   - are units of code that perform a minimal number of tasks (one ideally)
   - can take inputs and can return outputs, though both are optional
   - the functional programming paradigm uses them exclusively

 ```{figure} https://upload.wikimedia.org/wikipedia/commons/3/3b/Function_machine2.svg